ihuod/lab3-task1-gr12-douhi/README.md

 # Overview

-It is public repository for accomplishing lab3 of the course "TP"
+It is a public repository for accomplishing lab3 of the course "TP"

 # Usage